Lemoncode/webpack-by-sample/version 4/05 misc/06 Webpack Config Reload/README.md

 You may have realized that any change made into webpack config file will require us to manually re-initialize `webpack-dev-server` by killing current instance and launching a new one (`npm start`).
 Sometimes, this could be annoying, especially when dealing with many changes in webpack configuration.

 In this demo we will find a very simple way to make our webpack-dev-server to automatically restart whenever a change is detected in `webpack-config-file`.
-For that purpose we will use a tool called `nodemon`, which in essence, will watch our files and trigger actions whenever a change occurs.
+For that purpose we will use a tool called [nodemon](https://github.com/remy/nodemon), which in essence, will watch our files and trigger actions whenever a change occurs.

 Let's start from the previous sample _00 Intro/05 JQuery_.